 Registration in this program is restricted to U.S. Government civilian employees and U.S. military service members only.

 Students who register for this course should have a comprehensive understanding and some work experience with DOD security practices across disciplines.
-We recommend that students obtain the Security Fundamentals Professional Certification (SFPC), one of the core Security Professional Education Development (SPēD) Certifications, prior to registering for this course.

 Course Learning Outcomes: This course will enable students to:

-• Analyze and assess a broad scope of security disciplines and programs in the DOD.
+- Analyze and assess a broad scope of security disciplines and programs in the DOD.

-• Evaluate security policy strengths and weaknesses and propose alternative solutions to mitigate or strengthen those policies.
+- Evaluate security policy strengths and weaknesses and propose alternative solutions to mitigate or strengthen those policies.

-• Analyze current security problems and propose ways to manage risks.
+- Analyze current security problems and propose ways to manage risks.

-• Estimate the costs and effects of policy decisions on security programs and discuss the interdependence and integration of security systems.
+- Estimate the costs and effects of policy decisions on security programs and discuss the interdependence and integration of security systems.

-• Recommend strategies to increase the knowledge and skills of security leaders.
+- Recommend strategies to increase the knowledge and skills of security leaders.

 Delivery Method: Virtual Instructor-led Education (VILE)

-Length: 16 Weeks
+Length: 12 Weeks

-Clearance Requirement: None
+- Clearance Requirement: N/A

 Prerequisites: Freshman English from a regionally accredited institution or equivalent is recommended.

-Professional Development Units per SPēD: PDUs are determined by length of course and IAW with current Certification Maintenance Guidelines
+- Professional Development Units per SPeD: PDUs are determined by length of course and IAW with current Certification Maintenance Guidelines.

 System Requirements: Check if your system is configured appropriately to use STEPP.